-A/C: A pop-up appears on the screen to display the air conditioning options.
+A pop-up appears on the screen to display the air conditioning options.

 MAX A/C: Touch the button to activate and maximize cooling.
 The driver and passenger temperatures are set to LO, recirculated air flows through the instrument panel vents, air conditioning automatically turns on and the fan automatically adjusts to the highest speed.
 A/C: Touch to switch the air conditioning on or off.
 Use A/C with recirculated air to improve cooling performance and efficiency.

-Note: In certain conditions (for example, Max Defrost), the air conditioning compressor may continue to operate even when you switch the air conditioning A/C button off.
+Note: In certain conditions, such as maximum defrost, the air conditioning compressor may continue to operate even though you switch off the air conditioning.